 Right now, Six states and the District of Columbia all have "right to die" legislation in place.
-Now, the new law about to go into effect in New Jersey will make them the 7th state to have it (read the story from NBC news, HERE).
+Now, the new law about to go into effect in New Jersey will make them the 7th state to have it.
 In Massachusetts, we are usually at the forefront of much-needed changes like this.
 But not this time.
 Here in Mass, even if we are terminally ill, we don't have the right to choose to die on our own terms.
 I truly believe that every single person should have this right.

 So what are our options here in Massachusetts?
 For now, we have to try and move to another state if we get a terminal diagnosis.
 But many of these laws have residency requirements, meaning that you must live in that state for a certain amount of time, before the "Right to Die" law applies to you.

 So what else can we do?
-Right now, there is a bill in the Senate and the House, called the End of Life Options Act (see the text of the Bill HERE).
+Right now, there is a bill in the Senate and the House called the End of Life Options Act.
 This Bill was introduced by Massachusetts State Senator William Brownsberger (D-Suffolk), on January 14, 2019.
 We don't know yet how that Bill will play out.
-Read more about it's status HERE, on the website for a group called Death with Dignity.
-Theya re urging those in favor of this bill to send an emailed letter to your legislators, expressing their support.
-The process is very simple (I did it already) and you can do the same HERE if you want.
+They are urging those in favor of this bill to send an emailed letter to your legislators, expressing their support.